-In 2015, a total of 116,000 pupils and over 1,000 schools in Wales took part in the School Sport Survey.
+A total of 116,000 pupils and over 1,000 schools in Wales took part in the School Sport Survey.
 332 pupils from Sample High School took part in the survey, giving them the chance to have their voices heard on sport, health and wellbeing.